ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 const AWS = require('aws-sdk');
 ```

-The SDK provides access to many of the AWS services and we must now instantiate a new instance of service we want to work with, in this case DynamoDB.
+The SDK provides access to all of the AWS services so we must instantiate a new instance of service we want to work with, in this case DynamoDB.

-Working with DynamoDB requires that we define the **region** and **apiVersion**
+Here we need to define the **region** and **apiVersion**.

 ```js
 const AWS = require('aws-sdk');